Kentucky Wesleyan Scholarships

 Students who meet the academic requirements and have been admitted to the college are invited to participate in the BROWN –HERITAGE SCHOLARSHIP PROGRAM.
 This invitation only scholarship competition gives students the opportunity to compete for scholarships that range up to Full Tuition renewable for four years.

-The following Scholarships will be awarded to those students who are invited and participate in the competition:
+The following Scholarships will be awarded to those students who are invited and participate in the BROWN-HERITAGE SCHOLARSHIP PROGRAM:

 KENTUCKY WESLEYAN BROWN SCHOLARSHIP